Beth Mowins

-Elizabeth Mowins (born May 26, 1967) is an American play-by-play announcer and sports journalist for ESPN, CBS, and Marquee Sports Network.
+Elizabeth Mowins (born May 26, 1967) is an American play-by-play announcer and sports journalist for ESPN and CBS.
 She typically calls women's college sports, and became the second woman to call nationally televised college football games for ESPN in 2005.
 She began doing play-by-play for NFL games in 2017 and became the first woman to call a nationally televised NFL game.
 In 2021, she became the first woman to call play-by-play for an NBA game on network TV.

 Early life and education

 Mowins was born in Syracuse, New York, having three brothers; her father was a high-school basketball coach.
 She was a basketball, softball and soccer player at Cicero-North Syracuse High School in North Syracuse, New York.
 She was captain of the varsity basketball team for two seasons at Lafayette College in Easton, Pennsylvania.
 She graduated from Lafayette with a BA in 1989, and from Syracuse University's S. I. Newhouse School of Public Communications with a master's degree in broadcast and digital journalism in 1990.